 My time at John Cabot University was indescribable.
 The relationships created there were everlasting, and I truly felt like I had family by my side, helping and guiding me.
 I’m Jesse Smeal and this is my international story.

 I was born and raised in Buffalo, New York.
 After high school I attended Niagara County Community College, where I earned honors and had the chance to study for a year in Cork, Ireland.
 I then headed off to Vietnam, Thailand, and Cambodia to work with indigenous HIV/AIDS prevention and education groups.
 After returning to the US, I enrolled at Syracuse University, which gave me the opportunity to study and live in Strasbourg, France, and London, England.
 There, I really began to understand the value and advantage of getting a truly international education.

-From there I started looking into accredited American universities overseas.
+From there, I started looking into US-accredited universities overseas.
 That’s when John Cabot University came into the picture.
 Although I had never really thought much about Italy before, there was something about JCU that immediately sparked my interest.
 Before I even got there, it just felt like home.
 And, after I did some research, spoke with the admissions staff, and saw all of the degree options, I was hooked.
 I headed off to Rome to finish my undergraduate education and I graduated in the Fall of 2003.

 When I think back to some of the best parts about studying at JCU, I remember how amazing the professors were.
 The staff, in general, was always so available and helpful from the day I inquired about the school to the day I graduated.
 (And they still are, even 15 years later!)
 That is something I really value.
 Plus, there was definitely that added bonus of living in such an amazing and historic city like Rome!